agallojr/qtsuite/cfd/qt02-cfd-qlsa-chal/README.md

   </figcaption>
 </figure><p>

 Here we show the impact of increasing NQ_MATRIX, nx, and ny on the overall size of the A matrix, and the number of qubits used.
-Here circuit depth is expressed in pre-transpilation logical gates, not physical - the algorithm is the same no matter the sizing.
+Here circuit depth is expressed in pre-transpilation logical gates and  physical - the algorithm is the same no matter the sizing but each step grows with problem size.

 <figure style="border: 1px solid #0F0">
   <img src="img/result8.png" alt="Qubit Scaling">
   <figcaption style="font-style: italic; padding: 2px; text-align: center">
     Fig6: A chart showing the growth in the size of the quantum circuit as a function of the parameters used to generate that sized A matrix.
+Matrix size is a function of the number of qubits allocated, not mesh size.
+Actual circuit qubits grows because the matrix may need conditioning, projection to become Hermitian, and ancillas.
+Depths in the thousands are prohibitive in the NISQ era as the errors compound.
   </figcaption>
 </figure><p>